 - Hold this position for 30 seconds.

-Be sure to always warm up before stretching.
+Be sure to always warm-up before stretching.
 Do these exercises regularly for optimum effectiveness.
+If you still feel pain after doing the exercises listed above, speak with your physician for further evaluation.